Agriculture

 Greenhouse Farming: A Sustainable Approach to Enhance Crop Productivity in India

-Greenhouse farming is a sustainable approach that revolutionizes the way farmers cultivate crops.
-Unlike open-field farming, greenhouse farming takes place in a controlled environment that enables farmers to optimize conditions for healthy plant growth.
-In this blog, let’s understand the need, types and benefits of greenhouse farming along with the challenges faced by the farmers.
+Greenhouse farming is a sustainable method of crop cultivation that has transformed the way farmers cultivate crops.
+Unlike open-field farming, greenhouse farming is done under a controlled environment, allowing farmers to create optimal conditions for healthy plant growth.
+In this article, we will discuss the importance of Greenhouse farming, its classification, and benefits of greenhouse farming, as well as the challenges faced by farmers.

 Table of Contents